Business Rates explained

 However, the Government has put in place regulations that allow businesses to require their local authority to enable payments to be made through 12 monthly instalments.

-If you wish to pay in 12 monthly instalments please complete our online Business Rates 12 Monthly Instalments Form.
+If you wish to pay in 12 monthly instalments complete our online Business Rates 12 Monthly Instalments Form.

-Any enquires please email: business.rates@iow.gov.uk
+Any enquires email: business.rates@iow.gov.uk

 More information for business rate payers